rhildred/rhildred.github.io.20170718/courses/MB115/projectRubric.md

 |Relating content to your course of study|up to 5 marks|
 |Overall appearance and presentation|up to 5 marks|

 You will be given the lab time next week to work on your project.
-If your lab is on Monday, your presentation will be Tuesday.
-If your lab is on Wednesday, your presentation will be Thursday.
+Presentations will be on Wednesday March 30 during class and the lab times.

 Please hand in your bibliography in .txt, pdf or word format to the dropbox.
 Include with your bibliography a link to your presentation on github.
 The dropbox submission is midnight Thursday for everyone.